WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 *Notes: A password strategy should be defined for the system, and the usr_wct password should be changed in the scripts and application property files to conform to this strategy.
-To encourage this, the password in the supplied database creation script is not set to 'password'.*
+To encourage this, the password in the supplied database creation script is set to 'password'.*

 *The bootstrap user script creates a User with a name of 'bootstrap' and